 However, they also touched on one of the bigger issues: ethics.
 If AI is only as ethical as the programmer, how do we ensure that AI – as it becomes increasingly able to learn for itself – is a force for good, not evil?
 How do we harness it to increase the wellbeing of humans – rather than annihilate us?

 Nick Jankel’s keynote speech reminded the audience of how much has already changed, even at this early stage in AI development.
 In 1937, a company could expect a 75-year lifecycle.
 This has reduced to 14 years by this year, 2018.
 By 2027, 75% of the Fortune 500 will be new names and brands.
 The pace of change is breathtaking and shows no signs of slowing down.
 New business models abound, and ownership of resources no longer guarantees a successful business.
 For example, Uber is the largest taxi company in the world, yet owns no taxis; and ASOS operates a similar model in the retail fashion sector.
 WeWork, the US company that provides shared workspaces and services, was founded in 2010 and is already valued at $20 billion.
 Tesla manufactures solar roof tiles that are not only visually attractive, but also cheaper than normal tiles.
 Phenomenal wealth is being created by entrepreneurs who grasp the new realities, from leveraging new technology to saving our planet.
-Of course, the ‘Fourth Industrial Revolution’ comprises many breath-taking new technologies and developments, such as Big Data, 3D-printing (a house was recently printed inside 24 hours), nanotechnology, blockchain and cryptocurrencies; but robotics, machine-learning and AI play their part.
+Of course, the ‘Fourth Industrial Revolution’ comprises many breath-taking new technologies and developments, such as Big Data, 3D-printing (a house was recently printed inside 24 hours), nanotechnology, blockchain and cryptocurrencies; but robotics, crypto trading bot, machine-learning and AI play their part.
 Better informed customers demand more, better and different – personalized service.

 Yet, says Jankel, so far all this change is bringing more stress than reward, especially for the Millennials who will inherit this future.
 He reports that Millennials are stressed by climate change, resource scarcity, emergent diseases, terror campaigns and political instability – to the extent that 50% report being kept awake at night by worry.
 And the danger with fear is that it immobilizes us, keeps us in old patterns of thinking and behaving at just the moment when we need to be at our most creative, to grasp new opportunities.